mobidic/knotAnnotSV/README.md

 - **“Compact”**: only the “full” AnnotSV lines are displayed (COMPACT button in web output or "1" grouping button in spreadsheet output)
 - **“Expanded”**: the “full” and “split” AnnotSV lines are displayed (EXPANDED button in web output or "2" grouping button in spreadsheet output)
 - (Web only) **“Single SV focus”**: only the “full” and “split” AnnotSV lines of a single SV are displayed (double-click on a full line in compact mode)
-- (Spreadsheet only) **“Annotation“**: the annotations are displayed as a new line below the full and split lines ("3" grouping button or double-click on a line in spreadsheet output)
+- (Spreadsheet only) **“Annotation“**: the annotations are stored within each cell and displayed in an extended formula bar

 Additionnal data, links and sorting are available:
 - Hover annotation with mouse to display complementary information (tooltips only in web output)